Catastrophic injury: Baseball

 Baseball has a high incidence of catastrophic injury, the most common being cranial injuries usually sustained during a collision between a baserunner diving head first and a fielder, resulting in an axial compression injury to the baserunner.
-Other causes included collisions, such as between a catcher and baserunner, or being struck by a pitched or thrown ball.
+Other causes included collisions, such as between a catcher and baserunner, or being struck by a pitched, thrown, or batted ball.

 Canoeing

-In the Ontario study, all catastrophic injuries recorded for recreational canoeing were fatal, and accounted for 4.3% of all sport and recreation fatalities in the province.
+In a 2008 study, all catastrophic injuries recorded for recreational canoeing were fatal, and accounted for 4.3% of all sport and recreation fatalities in the province.
 Of the 27 cases, 24 fatalities resulted from drowning, and the others from cerebral contusions, cerebral lacerations, and skull fractures.
 Canoeing drowning fatalities are "often correlated with alcohol consumption", as it increases the probability of submersion and decreases the probability of recovery from submersion.
 They are often associated with young males inexperienced in canoeing.

 Cheerleading

 The primary cause of increased incidence of catastrophic injuries to cheerleaders is the "evolution of cheerleading to a gymnastic-like activity".
 It is the leading cause of catastrophic injuries to females, representing over 65% of the catastrophic injuries occurring in high school and college female athletes in the United States.

 High-risk activities include the construction of pyramids, which result in several catastrophic injuries each year, the 'basket toss', and tumbling, all of which are usually performed over hard surfaces.
 Cheerleader pyramids are banned in Minnesota and North Dakota.

 Other causes include inadequate supervision, poorly trained coaches, and the equipment used.